RayDimn/Risk_Of_Rain_2_Expand/README.md

   * **Commando** - Phase Round has been buffed to allow it to proc Bands.
   * **Huntress** - Recieve a passive skill `(Huntress Momentum)` allowing her to rely less on crit items.
   * **Artificer** - Recieve 13 new skills
-  * **Captain** - His beacons now are a rechargable skill, having a cooldown of 60 seconds.
+  * **Captain** - His beacons now are a rechargeable skill, having a cooldown of 60 seconds.